Dubai Museum: Fort

 Al Fahidi Fort is square-shaped with towers occupying three of its corners.
 It was built of coral rock and mortar in several phases.
 Just off the southern wall lie a reconstruction of the old city walls.
 Next to them stands a tall dhow (traditional boat) in the middle of a large courtyard that covers the underground galleries.
 Two cannons guard the main gate to the fort on the eastern wall, adorned by flags of Dubai and the United Arab Emirates.
+The Fort served as the headquarters for the Ruler of the emirate and It was restored during the reign of the late Sheikh Rashid bin Saeed Al Maktoum.

 Internal halls line three of the fort walls.
 One hall is at the main gate and houses the ticket office, while the others contain a collection of old weapons and arms from different historical periods along with a model of the city in 1820 AD.
 Traditional musical instruments are also displayed next to a video of folkloric music.

 The halls surround a central courtyard.
 Here you will find a bronze cannon with cannonballs, a well, and various types of boats.
 In the corner stands a traditional summer house called Arish.
 The Arish is made entirely from weaved palm fronds.
 It comprises seating and sleeping areas as well as a kitchen, filled with household furnishings and objects used by the locals in past times.
 The Arish features the distinct wind tower design, used for air conditioning in the pre-electricity days.